 - The use of stairs or ladder to access lofts

-- Allows the use of skylights as points of emergency egress.
+- Allows the use of skylights in tiny homes as points of emergency egress.

 That said, towns and cities still have the right to either approve or deny the construction of these structures.